Since earning a photography degree from the Minneapolis College of Art and Design in 2004, I have done all of the

 I have endless memories of our family trips, which have instilled in me a love of travel.
 Even if I was too young to now remember, the photographs of those trips have weaved their way into my memory.
 I treasure family photographs of those special times more with each passing year.
 Not surprisingly, I have already started creating imagery of travels with my spouse and son, to serve as unforgettable mementos.

 My mom is an artist through and through.
 She sees beauty in everything and aspires to make everything she touches beautiful--from a canvas to a plate of food.
 She is known for her impeccable taste.
 To this day my mom is the type of person who rearranges her furniture every year to keep it looking fresh.

 My dad has always had a deep curiosity of world geography and diverse cultures.
-The artifacts from his travels and the photographs he took along the way filled my imagination with what was beyond our front door.
+The artifacts from his travels and the photographs he took along the way filled my young imagination with what was beyond our front door.

 My dad lent me his fancy analog equipment for my high school photo class and even let me build a darkroom in our basement!